 Parent involvement underpins every child’s success in the classroom.

 We see our students’ families as vital partners in the educational process.
 Parent involvement at home and at school supports the instructional program directly, and it also sends a clear message to students about the value of education.

 Education is more than schoolwork.

 Learning becomes more meaningful for children when they can connect their in-school and out-of-school experiences.
-Frequent field trips, community service, middle-school apprenticeships, visiting artists and experts, and (for eighth-graders) the Immersion Trip all contribute to the GreenMount educational experience.
+Frequent field trips, community service, visiting artists and experts, and (for eighth-graders) the Immersion Trip all contribute to the GreenMount educational experience.